A binary tree you build by attaching left and right children. Nodes are not ordered by key. For insert, find, and remove by comparison, see [[bst]].

 bintree_debug_print

 Prints a representation of the tree to stdout.
-Accepts an optional print_fn callback to format node data — pass NULL to use the default integer printer.
-Gets very messy with large trees.
+Pass a print_fn to format node data, or NULL to print integer payloads.
+Large trees produce a lot of output.

 void bintree_debug_print(BinTree *tree,